babylonhealth/web-interview/notes.md

 ### Next steps

+- Add proper accessibility.
+The app is semantic so this wouldn't be difficult
 - I appreciate i've maybe overengineered the form.
 I was trying to be clever at the beginning then got myself in a tangle.
 I'd focus more on the data structure first and work from there if I was to do this again.
 - propose a more easily consumable data structure
 - look in to maybe using Axios for POSTing form data?
 I polyfilled fetch for simplicity